rubicon-project/FastLane/README.md

             <ul>

               <li>
-                 &shy; &nbsp;Only 1 ad slot mapping needed in the Rubicon backend config
+                 Only 1 ad slot mapping needed in the Rubicon backend config
               </li>

               <li>
-                 &shy; &nbsp;It should be set up as "catchAll"
+                 It should be set up as "catchAll"
               </li>

             </ul>